 What is henna hair dye?

 Natural henna powder is a quick colorant, staining everything it touches.
-The main culprit is the Lawsone molecule that goes deep into the skin or hair and binds itself within.
+The main thing here is the Lawsone molecule that goes deep into the hair cuticle and binds itself within.
 This is the same compound responsible for the amazing benefits of henna for hair.

 The Advantages of using Henna Hair Dye